ChaceN89/Aviar/README.md

     - view your own posts
     - delete your own posts
     - A rating system for liking posts
+    - system for password recovery
+    - Display user information on header and on the users posts
-- A better understanding of The Mern stac ktechnologies would have helped the planning
+- A better understanding of The Mern stack technologies would have helped the planning process
 - A better dashboard to display more posts on the screen at on time (or an option to select differnt views)

 ## Acknowledgements
 Give credit here.
+This project was a great learning proccess and Helped the group learn about the Mern Stack and how it can be used for development
 - This project was based on [this tutorial](https://www.youtube.com/playlist?list=PLx5VofXGboI3keWyKVqmEDXT4Fk-utH2P).
 - Many thanks to Tim Reiner for the help with diagrams and advice for the project